 Absorbing information visually is one of the easiest ways to understand a problem and make a decision on how to solve it.
 As cities are developing at larger rates, the need for city planning is not only increasing but in need of revitalising.

-Computer-Aided Drawings, also know as CAD, has seemed to gained a partner in communicating the ideas of Architects in virtual reality as it is steadily becoming the next step from using CAD.
+Computer-Aided Drawings, also know as CAD, has seemed to have gained a partner in communicating the architect’s ideas in virtual reality as it is steadily becoming the next step from using CAD.
 Not only can you show clients what a building is going to look like or how traffic will flow through a town, but you can let them feel it.

 – You can discover new landscapes and you can go to inaccessible landscapes.
 The future is here, we are actually in the future, says Ramzi Hassan, Associate Professor in Computer Visualizations in Urban Planning and Landscape Architecture at NMBU.